Aref-Akminasi/aws-developer-associate/ECS.md

 - To retag docker images in Amazon ECR, it is not required to pull or push these images again to the ECR depository.
 The **--image-tag option of the put-image command** can be used to retag the existing image in the repository.

+## EC2 Tasks - credentials access

+- Containers running on your container instances are **allowed** for accessing the credentials supplied to the container instance profile

 ## ECS IAM Roles

 - EC2 Instance Profile (EC2 Launch Type **only**):